EverOddish/DrFujiBot/README.md

 ## DrFujiBot IRC

 This component is a simple IRC chat bot written in Python.
 It somewhat resembles a very stripped-down version of the original OpenFuji.
+Performance and reliability issues were encountered with this approach, so it has been deprecated in favour of the DrFujiBot Twitch component as of DrFujiBot version 2.0.7.

+## DrFujiBot Twitch

-The IRC component acts as an intermediary between Twitch chat and the local Django instance.
+The Twitch component is written in C# and acts as an intermediary between Twitch chat and the local Django instance.
 It will do basic command parsing, determine permissions, and forward requests to Django for command output.
 The component runs as a Windows service in the background of the host system.

 ## DrFujiBot Installer